kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 1. Discover or refresh a canonical cluster network topology graph.
 2. Project the graph into per-node topology values.
 3. Create or update one `NodeFeature` object per node with topology attributes.
-4. Create or update `NodeFeatureGroup` objects for discovered fabric switches and other supported topology values.
+4. Create or update `NodeFeatureGroup` objects for each distinct fabric tier, accelerator domain, and accelerator sub-domain value.
 5. Delete stale updater-managed `NodeFeature` and `NodeFeatureGroup` objects when cleanup is enabled.

-The Topograph design already defines the initial topology dimensions:

-- `accelerator`
-- `leaf`
-- `spine`
-- `core`

-The updater should keep this model extensible so future dimensions can be added without redesigning the publisher.
+Topograph providers populate an `InstanceTopology` with:

+- `FabricTiers []FabricTier` — the network switch path from the compute node outward.
+Index 0 is the tier closest to the compute node, with indexes increasing toward the fabric core.
+- `XclrDomainID string` — an optional accelerator interconnect domain.
+- `XclrSubDomainID string` — an optional accelerator sub-domain nested within `XclrDomainID`.

+Topograph converts this provider output into a canonical `topology.Graph` whose `Tiers` field contains the switch hierarchy and whose `Domains` field contains accelerator or block domains.
+The number of fabric tiers is not fixed and can vary between clusters or providers.
+Accelerator topology currently has at most two dimensions: the domain and its optional sub-domain.

 ### Published NodeFeature Objects

-The updater publishes one managed `NodeFeature` object per node.
-The object name must be stable and Kubernetes-safe.
-For short node names the implementation may include the node name; for long or invalid names it should use a deterministic hash.
+The updater publishes one managed `NodeFeature` object per node with topology data.
+Following the current Topograph NFD engine contract, the topology feature set is named `topograph.network`; fabric elements are named `fabric-tier-N`, and the optional accelerator elements are named `xclr-domain` and `xclr-sub-domain`.
+The object name must be stable and Kubernetes-safe, combining a normalized node name with a deterministic short hash.

 Example: